 Striping spreads the data for a single volume over two or more drives, with each drive containing only part of the volume being distributed.
 When reading or writing a large file, the request gets sent to all of the drives at the same time.
 Each drive is asked to send back just the part of the file which it holds.
 The drives

-a Mirrored Volume?
+What is a Mirrored Volume?